-Recommendation: Based on review of the materials submitted in connection with the proposed project and the policies in the SDIA ALUCP, staff recommends that the ALUC make the determination that the project is conditionally consistent with the SDIA ALUCP.
+Recommendation: Based on review of the materials submitted in connection with the proposed project and the policies in the Gillespie Field ALUCP, staff recommends that the ALUC make the determination that the project is conditionally consistent with the Gillespie Field ALUCP.

 Conditions: 1) Sound attenuation to an interior noise level of 45 dB CNEL.
-2) Recordation of an avigation easement with the County Recorder.
+2) Recordation of an overflight notification with the County Recorder or other alternative method as approved by the ALUC.